-In the existing endogenous system, a growing money supply from the banks is the end result of many economic processes.
-Conversely, in the monetarist view the growing money supply is the source and the beginning of all economic processes.
+In the existing endogenous system, a growing money supply from the banks is the end result of many economic processes (including financial speculation).
+Conversely, in the old monetarist view the growing money supply is the source and the beginning of all economic processes.